irineltraista/elementor/content/readme.md

   }
 ```

-3. Congrats, you have limited content width for your elementor conainers.
+3. Congrats, you have a limited content width for your elementor containers.
-In order to replicate this for multiple containers you can assign the id to them.
+In order to replicate this for multiple containers, you can assign the id to them.